Creator in Buddhism: Other Yogacara philosophers

 Later Mahayana scholars, such as Śāntarakṣita, Kamalaśīla, Śaṅkaranandana (fl. c.
 9th or 10th century), and Jñānaśrīmitra (fl.
-975-1025), also continued to write and develop the Buddhist anti-theistic arguments.
+975–1025), also continued to write and develop the Buddhist anti-theistic arguments.

-The 11th-century Buddhist philosopher Ratnakīrti, at the former university at Vikramashila (now Bhagalpur, Bihar), criticized the arguments for the existence of a God-like being called Isvara that emerged in the Navya-Nyaya sub-school of Hinduism, in his "Refutation of Arguments Establishing Īśvara" (Īśvara-sādhana-dūṣaṇa).
+The 11th-century Buddhist philosopher Ratnakīrti, at the former university at Vikramashila (now Bhagalpur, Bihar), criticized the arguments for the existence of a God-like being called Isvara that emerged in the Navya-Nyaya sub-school of Hinduism in his "Refutation of Arguments Establishing Īśvara" (Īśvara-sādhana-dūṣaṇa).
 These arguments are similar to those used by other sub-schools of Hinduism and Jainism that questioned the Navya-Nyaya theory of a dualistic creator.

 Theravada Buddhists

 The Theravada commentator Buddhaghosa also specifically denied the concept of a Creator.
 He wrote:

 "For there is no god Brahma.
 The maker of the conditioned world of rebirths.
 Phenomena alone flow on.
 Conditioned by the coming together of causes."
 (Visuddhimagga 603).

 Mahayana and theism

-Mahayana Buddhist traditions have more complex Buddhologies, which often contain a figure variously termed the Eternal Buddha, "Supreme Buddha", the One Original Buddha, or Adi-Buddha (primordial Buddha or first Buddha).
+Mahayana Buddhist traditions have more complex Buddhologies, which often contain a figure variously termed the Eternal Buddha, Supreme Buddha, Original Buddha, or Adi-Buddha (primordial Buddha or first Buddha).